s3683007/A2-G2/README.md

 Version 2.0 - Assign tickets to technicians based on level and current assigned tickets
             - Ticket status'
-            - Staff ticket management system
+            - Technicians ticket severity
+            - Tickets can be closed and reopened and set as resolved or unresolved
+            - Technicians can view assigned tickets and all tickets in the system
+            - Staff can create tickets and view open tickets

 Version 1.0 - Main menu functionality with account creation ability, login and retrieval of password.
             - Staff menu functionality with ability, to log new tickets

 #### Future Versions
-- Manage tickets
+- Tickets are automatically reassigned to a level 2 tech when their severity level is moved from low or medium to high
 - Ticket archive system
-- Change a severity level to tickets
+- Reopen closed tickets

+### Known Bugs
+- Sometimes technicians do not have the ability to change the status or severity of a ticket.

 ## F.A.Q.
 Q. H:\Sprint1-A2G2\A2-G2-main\src does not exist when I run the command in step 10.